egwaborehis/IT-Support-Home-Lab/01-Computer-Baseline/computer-baseline.md

 Task Manager itself contributed a small amount of CPU and memory usage while it was open.
 This is expected and was taken into consideration when observing the system.

-### Evidence
+## Evidence

+The following screenshots provide evidence of the computer's normal operating condition during the baseline assessment:

 - [Task Manager Performance](task-manager-idle.png)
 - [Running Processes](processes-idle.png)

-These screenshots provide evidence of the computer's normal operating condition during the baseline assessment.
+These screenshots show the system's resource usage and running processes during normal operation.